Snugug/monsters-and-magic/src/content/monsters/allosaurus.md

     damage: ""
     element: physical
     condition: Prone
-    target: ""
+    trigger: ''
     recharge: 1d8
     thread: false
+    description:
-    description: Move, then strike with allosaurus' claws.
+      Move, then strike with allosaurus' claws.
 If you moved more than 30' in a straight line immediately before the attack and the creature attacked is of the allosaurus' size or smaller, on a strong hit, knock the target prone.